Yamalia, Russia: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Ensure that you find the necessary kind.
-The majority of adapters available are simply plug changers and expect your devices to convert the voltage themselves.
+A plug adapter that supports outlet types C and F. Take care to get the right kind.
+The majority of adapters currently available are simply plugs and expect your devices to adjust the voltage themselves.
 If your electronics can't do that they could get fried.
-This one should be sufficient for most countries.
+This one should be sufficient for most places.

 • Power bank for devices